Race and health: Racial health disparities

 Although individuals from different environmental, continental, socioeconomic, and racial groups etc. have different levels of health, yet not all of these differences are always categorized or defined as health disparities.
 Some researchers separate definitions of health inequality from health disparity by preventability.
 Health inequalities are often categorized as being unavoidable i.e. due to age, while preventable unfair health outcomes are categorized as health inequities.
 These are seen as preventable because they are usually associated with income, education, race, ethnicity, gender, and more.

+Mental health

+In the United States, the mental health of African Americans has been shown to be negatively impacted by systemic racism, contributing to increased risk of mortality from substance use disorders.
+This negative mental health can lead to reaching for substances to cope with the mental effects of systemic racism.